-We rely significantly upon major distributors and resellers in both the U.S. and international regions, including Tech Data Corporation and its global affiliates (collectively, "Tech Data").
-Total sales to Tech Data accounted for 35%, 31%, and 30% of Autodesk's total net revenue during fiscal 2019, 2018, and 2017, respectively.
-Our customers through Tech Data are the resellers and end users who purchase our software subscription services.
-Should any of our agreements with Tech Data be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.
-Consequently, we believe our business is not substantially dependent on Tech Data.
+We rely significantly upon major distributors and resellers in both the United States and international regions, including Tech Data Corporation and its global affiliates (collectively, "Tech Data") and Ingram Micro Inc. ("Ingram Micro").
+Total sales to Tech Data accounted for 37% of Autodesk' total net revenue during fiscal 2021 and 35% of Autodesk's total net revenue during both fiscal 2020 and 2019.
+During both fiscal 2021 and 2020, Ingram Micro accounted for 10% of Autodesk's total net revenue and during fiscal 2019, Ingram Micro accounted for 11% of Autodesk's total net revenue.
+Our customers through Tech Data and Ingram Micro are the resellers and end users who purchase our software subscriptions and services.
+Should any of our agreements with Tech Data or Ingram Micro be terminated for any reason, we believe the resellers and end users who currently purchase our products through Tech Data or Ingram Micro would be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.
+Consequently, we believe our business is not substantially dependent on Tech Data or Ingram Micro.

-Recurring Revenue and Subscriptions
+Recurring Revenue and Net Revenue Retention Rate

-In order to help better understand our financial performance we use several metrics including recurring revenue, ARR, total subscriptions, and annualized revenue per subscription ("ARPS").
-ARR, ARPS, total subscriptions, and recurring revenue are performance metrics and should be viewed independently of revenue and deferred revenue as ARR, ARPS, total subscriptions, and recurring revenue are not intended to be combined with those items.
-Our determination and presentation may differ from that of other companies.
-Please refer to the Glossary of Terms for the definitions of these metrics.
+In order to help better understand our financial performance we use several key performance metrics, including recurring revenue and NR3.
+These metrics are key performance metrics and should be viewed independently of revenue and deferred revenue as these metrics are not intended to be combined with those items.
+We use these metrics to monitor the strength of our recurring business.
+We believe these metrics are useful to investors because they can help in monitoring the long-term health of our business.
+Our determination and presentation of these metrics may differ from that of other companies.
+The presentation of these metrics is meant to be considered in addition to, not as a substitute for or in isolation from, our financial measures prepared in accordance with GAAP.
+Please refer to the "Glossary of Terms" for the definitions of these metrics in Part I, Item 1 Business.

-The following table outlines our recurring revenue metric for the fiscal years ended January 31, 2019, 2018, and 2017:
+The following table outlines our recurring revenue metric for the fiscal years ended January 31, 2021, 2020, and 2019: